 In 2009, I did live interviews about probability for rem.fm radio (Spain) on Jan 29, and about luck on WNYC public radio (New York) on Feb 6 (see segment).
 And I was the featured author at the University College book club on Feb 26.
 Plus I gave book-related talks at the University of Toronto on Oct 24, at the University of Manitoba on Nov 9 (see article), and at the Université de Montréal (in French) on Nov 12.

 In 2010, I was interviewed on CBC Radio's Fresh Air at 8:30am on Sunday Jan 24.
 I was briefly written up in University Affairs magazine.
 Also, an article about pedestrian deaths quoting me appeared in Metro News (front page, Jan 29) and in the Toronto Star (Jan 30).
 On Feb 12, I did an interview for later broadcast about lightning for a Discovery Television documentary, and also one about probabilities for an ABC Radio (Australia) science show.
 On Feb 25, I did an interview for Global Television News about lottery probabilities.
 I gave a book-related talk at the UNLV Forum on Feb 18 (see Vegas Seven article), and another at CFI Ontario on April 16 (see youtube video or Quicktime).

 I was interviewed in April, 2010 for the documentary television series William Shatner's Weird or What episodes which were broadcast on Oct 13 and Oct 20 (see youtube1, Quicktime1, youtube2, Quicktime2).
+I was interviewed on May 30 for a French-language radio segment about statistics (see my segment, full audio, web link).
 And, I gave public lectures at U of T on Wed Oct 20 (see article1, article2, slides) and at Harvard on Sat Nov 13 (see article).

 In 2012, I did an interview with